 Bringing you presents

-Although this term may be negative in the human word, butting heads is a positive for cats.
-Known as "bunting" this behavior is almost like the kitty hugging you with its head.
+Although this term may be negative among humans, butting heads is a positive for cats.
+Known as "bunting," this behavior is almost like the kitty hugging you with its head.
 Although the behavior is cute, what your cat is really doing is marking you with pheromones that tell the world you belong to them.

 The slow blink

-A cat's tail is a the perfect barometer for its mood and if you know how to translate its motions, you'll have a ton of insight into your cat's mood.
+A cat's tail is a perfect barometer for its mood, and if you know how to translate its motions, you'll have a ton of insight into your cat's condition.
 A tail that's twitching on the end is the highest compliment, while a violent swish is a great insult.

 Showing its belly

-In the wild, a kitty's belly is it's most sensitive areas.
-This soft vulnerable spot is the access point to all their most important organs and they don't expose it unless they feel absolutely safe.
+In the wild, a kitty's belly is its most sensitive area.
+This soft and vulnerable spot is the access point to all their most important organs, and they don't expose it unless they feel absolutely safe.
 If your kitty is showing off her belly, it means she trusts you with her life.

 Read more posts about cats